vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 ## Build the cross

-On the canvas of our project, we use a bunch of text fields to form a cross.
+On the canvas of our project, we add a bunch of text fields to form a cross.
 We name the text boxes according to the day they represent, so we can easily refer to them later in the script.

 ![image](/assets/2024-09-23/030.png)